Which place is cheaper, Virginia Beach or Chattanooga?

 Both Virginia Beach and Chattanooga are popular destinations to visit in the spring with plenty of activities.
 Also, the beaches and the natural beauty are the main draw to Virginia Beach this time of year.

 In April, Chattanooga is generally a little warmer than Virginia Beach.
-Temperatures in Chattanooga average around 62°F (17°C), and Virginia Beach stays around 58°F (14°C).
+Daily temperatures in Chattanooga average around 62°F (17°C), and Virginia Beach fluctuates around 58°F (14°C).